Hochikong/SoraComm/README.md

 2. Create a trader substance with your user name(your phone number) and your password.

-3. If you want to run it with debug mode,you can use an empty string as geckodriver path then set debug=True,then Firefox will run with GUI.If you want to run it on server,you should run FF as headless mode by declaring the legal geckodriver path and ignore the debug parameter.
+3. If you want to run it with debug mode, you can use an empty string as geckodriver path then set debug=True, then Firefox will run with GUI.If you want to run it on server, you should run FF with headless mode by declaring the legal geckodriver path and ignore the debug parameter.

-4. Once you initial the trader substance,then login()
+4. Once you initial the trader substance, then login()

-5. Create an bid order.I want to buy the stock 000858(五粮液) at 75￥,2 100-Share board lot.
+5. Create an bid order.
+I want to buy the stock 000858(五粮液) at 75￥, 2 100-Share board lot.

 6. Let's check my account: